 Joining Zvuv String Trio and composer Liisa Hirsch to create a multi-sensorial audience experience for the Spring Festival at the conservatory has been a fascinating opportunity for Yvonne.
 The notated music portion she wrote is called Leaf Cycle, a hand-drawn graphic score where the shape of leaves become sonified – the score themselves.

 Catchpenny Ensemble of seven conservatory musicians premiered a piece for seven players and field recording: Train.
 Painstakingly transcribed from the one-minute field recording in detail, each layer becomes more and more clear with repetition as the ensemble takes over the tape.
 Yvonne won an award in the International Alliance of Women in Music Search for New Music Competition 2015 for this composition, among 81 entrants.
-Currently, Catchpenny Ensemble is preparing “Project Fantomas” for the Nieuwe Regents Silent Film Festival in February.
+Most recently, Catchpenny Ensemble presented “Project Fantomas” for the Nieuwe Regents Silent Film Festival in February, with a repeat scheduled for April in The Spring Festival The Hague.

 Cellist Clara Rivière Visier premiered a new work entitled Cinco Letras in December 2014.
 This piece features a graphic score combining letters and music paper.
 Each performance is individual to the performer and the performance.